rahmed-dev/nextstack-erp/docs/epics/epic-3-desktop-workspace-sync-configuration.md

 **Then** those changes are synchronised to Google Drive using the ops log-based sync approach
 **And** on another device with the same workspace connected, the app can pull and apply those changes without silently breaking accounting integrity

+**Given** I have one or more existing local-only workspaces on my devices
+**When** I enable sync and choose to link a workspace to Google Drive
+**Then** I explicitly select which workspace becomes the shared Drive-backed workspace
+**And** the app does not silently merge unrelated histories between different workspaces

 **Given** I am working offline or sync temporarily fails
 **When** I continue to create and edit documents
 **Then** all changes are stored locally and core workflows remain available